Lawmakers call for immediate extradition of Assange

 Sen. Angus King, I-Maine, told reporters that Assange has effectively been “an agent of the Russian intelligence agencies.”
 So did Intelligence Committee Chairman Richard Burr, R-N.C.
 “Under the guise of transparency, Julian Assange and Wikileaks have effectively acted as an arm of the Russian intelligence services for years," he said in a statement.
 "Mr. Assange engaged in a conspiracy to steal classified information, putting millions of lives at risk all over the world.
 Hopefully, he will now face justice."

-Assange was charged Thursday with one count of “conspiracy to commit computer intrusion for agreeing to break a password to a classified U.S. government computer,” after he was arrested on behalf of a U.S. extradition request.
+It was revealed Thursday that Assange was charged with one count of “conspiracy to commit computer intrusion for agreeing to break a password to a classified U.S. government computer,” after he was arrested on behalf of a U.S. extradition request.
 As the head of WikiLeaks, Assange published secret American documents in 2010 that embarrassed the U.S. and other countries.
 Assange will face extradition hearings on May 2 and June 12.
 If convicted, he faces up to five years in prison.

 He had been living as a fugitive for nearly seven years in the Ecuadorian Embassy in London to avoid extradition to the U.S. He was also wanted in Britain for skipping bail in 2012, when he was under investigation in Sweden on charges of sexual assault and rape.